 The College Risk Behaviors Study was not the first survey of University of Delaware students.
 In 1993, from 1997 to 2003, and again in 2005, University of Delaware participated in the College Alcohol Study.
-As the trends below indicate, binge drinking rates declined throughout the 1990s.
-Cigarette use has steadily declined over time.
-Marijuana use has also declined somewhat, despite a brief increase in 2005.
+As the trends below indicate, cigarette use has steadily declined over time.